velocitygrowth/controlled-responsive-images/README.md

 </div>
 ```

-__The reason the section ID is required for ending the section is catch missing section ends.__
+*The reason the section ID is required for ending the section is to catch missing section ends.*

 ## API